Skip to content

 repo sync

-The <kernel_manifest.xml> is a manifest file which can determine a build uniquely, you can use the manifest to do a re-preducable build.
-You should download the manifest file from Google GKI release builds
+The <kernel_manifest.xml> file is a manifest that uniquely identifies a build, allowing you to make it reproducible.
+To do this, you should download the manifest file from GKI release builds.

 Build

-For example, we need to build aarch64 kernel image:
+For example, to build an aarch64 kernel image:

 sh